- Feeling under the weather? Need some medical advice?

 Unfortunately, things go wrong sometimes.
 The good news is that, as an SF State student, you can rely on support and resources for getting problems solved.

-The Dean of Students office has drop-in hours every weekday (excluding holidays) from 9am-12pm and again from 1pm-4pm.
+The Dean of Students office has summer drop-in hours Monday - Thursday (excluding holidays) from 9am-4pm.
 No appointment is necessary; just stop by when it is convenient for you and one of the Dean of Students team members will meet with you.
 The Dean of Students office is located in the Student Services Building, room 403.